apasccon/SearchTextField/README.md

 You can also detects when the user stops typing, very useful when you can get a suggestion list from a remote server.

 **New Feature!**
+Now you can:
-Now you can make suggestions "inline", showing the first matched result as the placeholder (instead of the results list) and selecting it when the user touches the enter key.
+- make suggestions "inline", showing the first matched result as the placeholder (instead of the results list) and selecting it when the user touches the enter key:
+- activate the automatic text resize via _resizableText_ boolean.

 ------
 ![alt_tag](https://raw.githubusercontent.com/apasccon/SearchTextField/master/Example/SearchTextField/SearchTextField_Demo.gif)